MarvelNaveen/docker-installation-commands/Docker-ques/README.md

 5. what is Dockerfile?

+*ans: Dockerfile is a declaritive way of creating own images .
+Docker will give some syntax to create our own images.
-ans: Dockerfile is text file that contains instructions for building an Docker image.
+Dockerfile is text file that contains instructions for building an Docker image.
 It provides a simple repeatable way to creating a Docker image that includes all dependencies.

-##